top of page

 • 2 min read

-Every time I visit one of the Koike group ramen shops, I’m reminded how dialed-in they are.
-Everything feels intentional.
-Ramen executed at a very high level.
+Every time I visit one of the Koike group ramen shops, I'm reminded how dialed-in they are.
+Everything feels intentional, and the ramen is executed at a very high level.

 Kinryu serves amazing tsukemen in Tokyo